 The Marriage of Figaro presented this week by the Sacramento Opera can only be described as dainty.

 I counted 21 players in the dainty orchestra.
 With 2 trumpets, 2 horns, 2 oboes, 2 clarinets, 2 flutes, 2 bassoons, a piano and timpani (?) that leaves only 7 string players.
 Some parts were not doubled at all.
 Surprisingly, this seemed enough.
 I was amused by the secco recitative played in an exaggerated arpeggio style on the piano.
 I am easily amused.
+And yes, Mozart played the piano.

 The excellent set was also quite dainty, seeming to have been designed for a much smaller theater (Opera Hamilton, Ontario.)